-The Methodology
+The Method

-The Architect Framework
+The Practice Framework

 • Bills for hours and headcount